gavinlyonsrepo/tv_viewer/README.md

     AUR location: https://aur.archlinux.org/packages/tv_viewer/

-For other Linux OS users.
+For other Linux OS users, the program is present in pyhton package index, Pypi.
 Make sure that python 3 and pip3 have been installed on your machine, then:
 ```sh
 sudo pip3 install tv_viewer
 ```

-Could not add pyqt5 to setup script for pip so this must be installed. manually if installing via pip. [pyqt info](https://stackoverflow.com/questions/38488063/add-pyqt5-to-install-require)
+Could not add pyqt5 to setup script for pip so this must be installed manually, if installing via pip. [pyqt info](https://stackoverflow.com/questions/38488063/add-pyqt5-to-install-require)

-I have not tested it in windows 10 for this initial release version, see to-do list.

 Usage
 -------------------------------------------